AMOLED: Future

 Future displays exhibited from 2011 to 2013 by Samsung have shown flexible, 3D, transparent Super AMOLED Plus displays using very high resolutions and in varying sizes for phones.
 These unreleased prototypes use a polymer as a substrate removing the need for glass cover, a metal backing, and touch matrix, combining them into one integrated layer.

 So far, Samsung plans on branding the newer displays as Youm, or y-octa.

 Also planned for the future are 3D stereoscopic displays that use eye-tracking (via stereoscopic front-facing cameras) to provide full resolution 3D visuals.

 Recent progress in blue OLED materials, particularly the commercial adoption of thermally activated delayed fluorescence (TADF) and novel phosphorescent compounds, has addressed one of the biggest hurdles for AMOLED displays: the relatively short lifespan and lower efficiency of blue emitters.
 In 2024, Samsung announced a breakthrough blue OLED with a TADF design, extending operational lifetime up to 100,000 hours and reducing power consumption in high-end AMOLED panels.
+In July 2025, Samsung Display announced that its latest foldable AMOLED panel, used in the Samsung Galaxy Z Fold7, had passed a durability test of 500,000 folding cycles, verified by the inspection company Bureau Veritas, raising its previous internal testing standard of 200,000 folds.
+The improved durability was achieved through a shock-resistant panel structure that increased the thickness of the panel's outer ultra-thin glass layer by 50 percent and incorporated a new adhesive material.